 Here are 10 smart ways to use your income-tax refund:

 - Invest in yourself.
 This could mean taking a class in investing, studying something that interests you or even taking a big trip.
-“Do something that enriches yourself or adds value to your life,” Bonelli says.
-She is planning to take a class in art therapy this year using money from her refund.

 - Put it in your IRA.
 Ideally, you’re saving for retirement with automatic deposits into a 401(k) or IRA account.
 But if you’re like most people, you rarely have the extra money to contribute the maximum amount allowed.
 If you have a significant number of years before you retire and some investing luck, a couple of thousand dollars put away today has the potential to grow exponentially.

 - Seed an emergency fund.
 Experts recommend having three to six months of living expenses in a savings account just in case you lose your job, or something major happens.
 Of course, that’s not feasible for everyone, but every little bit helps.
 Your tax refund away is a great way to get started saving for a rainy day, and then you can continue to add a few bucks a week to it.
 This cushion can help cover things like home-appliance breakdowns or a temporary loss of income so your unexpected expenses don’t wind up on your charge cards.